 Every unexpected or sudden event does not constitute an emergency.
 For example, employing an attorney to assist the governing body does not constitute an emergency.
 Likewise, acting on a questionable bill for legal services does not constitute an emergency.

 Is immediate action required?

-When in doubt as to what constitutes an emergency, ask what are the consequences if the governing body does not act immediately.
-If it can wait days without significant adverse consequences, then you should call a special meeting instead.
+When in doubt as to what constitutes an emergency, consider what the consequences could occur if the governing body does not act immediately.
+If it can wait days without significant adverse consequences, then a special meeting should be called instead.
 Or, call the Ethics Commission to discuss the situation with staff.

 In order to satisfy the terms of an emergency meeting exemption, not only must a matter involve an emergency, the governing body must be required to take immediate official action in response to the situation.

 For example, if a flood were to contaminate a town’s water supply, the council may be required to approve various actions to protect public health and restore the system to safe operation.